Hands-on Gear Review

 The Goal Zero Guide 10 allows you to store extra power in a package that a little heavier and bigger than a smart phone.
 You can charge it off the Nomad 7 or just about any USB power source (computer, car charger).
 Should you buy it?
 It depends.

 It allows to you to charge AA rechargeable batteries.
 It also lets you store power for usage at night, when it gets cloudy or during a storm.
 That said, it does not charge that much power.
 Goal Zero says it lets you recharge your cell phone three times.
 Maybe with some cell phones, but it only charged our iPhone 4 half way in repeated tests.
 It won't charge an iPad.
 But, it does resolve the iPhone 4 charging issue described above and does allow you to charge it while simultaneously charging another device.
 It is ideal for winter travel or travel in bad weather where exposure to the sun will be spotty.
 Its $60 price tag is steep considering the Nomad 7 by itself is not much more.
-However, you can often get this for $30 if you buy it in the Nomad 7 Adventure Kit.
+However, you can often get this for $30 if you buy it in the Goal Zero Nomad 7 Adventure Kit, for $130.
 Beware that sometimes this is sold with batteries and sometimes without.
-It is useless without batteries unless you have your own compatible rechargable ones handy.
+It is useless without batteries unless you have your own compatible rechargeable ones handy.

 Goal Zero Rockout Speaker

 The Rockout Speaker is a speaker with a battery to store a charge from your Nomad 7 or a USB power source (your computer, a car charger, etc).
 It is great for its size, weight, price, and incredible durable.
 But overall the sound quality is not awesome.
 We put this in head-to-head tests with the Altec Lansing iM600 and found the Altec to have about the double the power and sound quality.
 For most car camping and outdoor situations, we would recommend something like the Altec Lansing setup.
 For backpacking or a situation where weight and durability are at a premium, we would take the Rockout Speaker.
-One reason to get the Rockout Speaker is that it often doesn't cost more than a few dollars extra if you buy it with the Nomad 7 in the Nomad 7 Rockout Combo.

 — Chris McNamara